Inactivated Influenza (Flu) Vaccine

 Guillain-Barré Syndrome (GBS) is a rare condition that can result in weakness and paralysis of the body’s muscles.
 It most commonly occurs after infection, but in rare cases can also occur after some vaccines.
 GBS may be associated with influenza vaccine in about 1 per million recipients.

-Who should not get the influenza vaccine?
+Who should not get the inactivated influenza vaccine?

 Speak with your health care provider if you:

-- had severe oculo-respiratory syndrome after a previous flu shot;
+- had severe oculo-respiratory syndrome after a previous flu shot; or

 What is influenza?